operationmaths/operationmaths.co.uk/_pages/about.md

     <section id="story" style="margin-bottom:2.5rem;">
       <div class="story-card">
         <h2 class="story-heading">The story behind Operation Maths</h2>
         <p>Operation Maths grew out of my work as a private tutor.
-Session after session I found myself returning to the same topics — the areas where pupils consistently lose marks in the SATs — and developing resources to address them clearly and effectively.</p>
+Session after session I found myself returning to the same topics – the areas where pupils consistently lose marks in the SATs – and developing resources to address them clearly and effectively.</p>
         <p>Over time those resources built up into a substantial bank of worksheets, support sheets and teaching materials.
-It made sense to make them available more widely, so that pupils and parents could access the same quality of material whether or not they were having one-to-one tuition.</p>
+It made sense to make them available more widely, so that pupils, teachers and parents could access the same quality of material whether or not they were having one-to-one tuition.</p>
         <p>Everything on the site is designed with a real classroom and real children in mind.
-There are no shortcuts or gimmicks — just clear teaching, well-structured practice and the confidence that comes from understanding rather than just memorising.</p>
+There are no shortcuts or gimmicks – just clear teaching, well-structured practice and the confidence that comes from understanding rather than just memorising.</p>
       </div>
     </section>